or: The gears of the control system

 Rarely if ever — especially in the case of heads of state and heads of government — do politicians write their own speeches.
 This task is the job of the speechwriter, which is the same role as a scriptwriter, only simpler, because not many new ideas are required, being mostly reiteration of the same vaguely-meaningful grandiose ideas of doing things on scales that individuals cannot do.
 After one has quit watching TV and paying any attention whatsoever to "politics", the highly-redundant speeches by politicians are difficult to perceive as anything but virtually meaningless posturing.
 Let's examine some of their favorite and most harmful buzzwords:

-The very idea that war is not terrorism and that terrorism is always wrong but war can be OK is one of the most preposterous notions ever created, yet it persists to the degree that politicians keep repeating mantras about "fighting terrorism" which the media broadcasts to the attention of the media consumers or "citizens".
+The very idea that war is not terrorism and that terrorism is always wrong but war can be OK is one of the most preposterous notions ever created, yet it persists to the degree that politicians keep repeating mantras about "fighting terrorism" which the media broadcasts to the attention of the media consumers or "citizens"/subjects.
 Terrorism and war are synonyms, if perhaps at different scales: war is perceived as "authoritative" while terrorism is perceived as "unauthoritative" (not backed by the rhetoric and/or "laws" of people who call themselves "government").

 What are politicians really talking about when they discuss "national security policies"?
 Once again, Larken Rose explains it best: